Gutter Cleaning Cost

 These extra jobs and costs could include window cleaning, having the exterior of your house painted and getting your current gutters replaced:

-• Repairing Guttering - It is likely that if there's any damage that repairwork will be spotted While cleaning your gutters, on average costing approximately £215 (although this can vary depending on what's required)
+- Repairing Guttering - It is likely that if there's any damage that repairwork will be spotted while cleaning your gutters, on average costing approximately £215 (although this can depend on what's required)

-• Concrete Gutter Replacement - In the event of specialist work needing to be carried out, such as concrete gutter replacement, cost are much higher (on average £2,400).
+- Concrete Gutter Replacement - In the event of specialist work needing to be carried out, such as concrete gutter replacement, costs are much higher (on average £2,400).

 Can I Clean Guttering Myself?